Your browser is out of date

 Your doctor can help you decide which Medtronic TAVR heart valve is right for you.

-The Evolut PRO+ valve has tissue leaflets and an outer wrap made from pig heart tissue.
+The Evolut FX valve has tissue leaflets and an outer wrap made from pig heart tissue.

 The Medtronic TAVR procedure is currently approved for: